conholdate/products.conholdate.com/content/english/total/net/conversion/odt-to-docx.md

     block:
     - title_left: "ODT to DOCX Conversion in C# .NET"
       content_left: |
-          ODT to DOCX file conversion using C#.
-Add watermark and view the converted document as HTML without using any external software.
+          Follow these simple steps to convert ODT to DOCX in C# .NET.
+View the converted DOCX document as HTML without using any external software.

           -   Create **Converter** object to convert ODT document
           -   Set the convert options for DOCX format